herijooj/HCnews/README.md

-# HC news
+# HC News
-the HC version of JRMU news.
+the HC version of JRMUNEWS.

 everyday since 2021 I've been sharing the JRMUNEWS to a group of friends of mine. it is a big text with the holidays that are celebrated that day, news, stock market, sports and etc... kinda like a RSS feed but worse